psyhomb/wireguard-tools/examples/webhook/README.md

 wgcg with webhook
 =================

-Here we're going to show how we can use [wgcg.sh](../../README.md) tool in combination with [webhook](https://github.com/adnanh/webhook) service to provide easy access to QRCodes that will carry WireGuard client information (configuration).
+Here we're going to show how we can use [wgcg.sh](../../README.md) tool in combination with [webhook](https://github.com/adnanh/webhook) service to create endpoint from where client will be able to download WireGuard configuration.

 We'll assume that [wgcg.sh](../../README.md) is already configured and ready to use.